jlengstorf/lengstorf.com/content/blog/baseline.md

 +++
-date = "2016-06-16"
+date = "2016-08-25"
 author = "jason"
-draft = true
 type = "blog"

-title = "The Baseline: How to Create Long-Term Happiness" seo_title = "How to Create Long-Term Happiness: Focus on the Baseline" slug = "baseline" description = ""
+title = "The Baseline: How to Create Long-Term Happiness" seo_title = "What cupcakes can teach us about long-term happiness." slug = "baseline" description = "The quest for happiness is a rollercoaster of highs and lows.
+But can we build long-term happiness?
+I think it's possible.
+Let me explain.
+With cupcakes."

 category = [
     "happiness"